stephomi/nomadsculpt.com/manual/docs/interface.md

 * `Flip Y (normal map)` - Invert the y channel when baking normal maps, required for certain game and render engines.
 * `Angle weighted smooth normals` - An adjustment to how smooth shading works that can avoid creases in certain cases.

+### Target FPS
+When disabled, Nomad will sync its frames-per-second with your display's refresh rate.

+When enabled, you can set the frame per second Nomad will render.

 ### Interface
+* `Top: layout`
-* `Top: layout` Collapse: On small devices the top bar will collapse into more sub menus.
-Scroll: If you're used to Nomad on large displays and prefer the normal layout, enabling this will use the standard wide top bar, and it can be scrolled.
-Multiline: Display the entire top menu over several lines.
+  * Collapse: On small devices the top bar will collapse into more sub menus.
+  * Scroll: If you're used to Nomad on large displays and prefer the normal layout, enabling this will use the standard wide top bar, and it can be scrolled.
+  * Multiline: Display the entire top menu over several lines.
 * `Bottom: draggable popup` - The bottom toolbar has several buttons that pop up a dialog.
 If this options is enabled, those dialogs can be moved elsewhere on screen.
 * `Toolbox: show all` - Nomad will hide tools that aren't relevant for the current selection, eg all sculpt brushes are hidden on primitives that aren't validated.
 This option will dim disabled tools rather than hide them.
 * `Toolbox: colored` - Colour code the toolbox icons based on their type.
 * `Panel: Drop shadows` - Draw drop shadows around menus and panels.
 On some older devices this can impact performance.